vinh1988/RT-FedMTL/README.md

 - **L-SLMs**: Large-Small Language Models (Our method)
 - **LoRA**: Low-Rank Adaptation
 - **Datasets**: All experiments use SST-2, QQP, and STS-B datasets
-- **Validation Metrics**: All experiments use F1, Precision, Recall, and Pearson correlation metrics
+- **Validation Metrics**: All experiments use Accuracy and Pearson correlation as the primary metrics